 Service Learning Projects

 Student participation in service learning activities and projects is a major part of the Marketing Program.
 In order to prepare a child for the real-world, they must be willing to give back to their community.
-The following projects were completed the 2018-2019 school year:

 Breast Cancer Awareness Month "Pink Out" Day (October)

 Christmas Cards created for 3 nursing homes in Barnwell County